Sergey Izgiyayev: Biography

 Sergey Izgiyayev started writing poems as a child.
 In 1939, the regional newspaper Red Star (in the language of the Mountain Jews) published a large collection of his poems.
-Later that year he married Sarah Shamailov (1923-1978).
+Later that year, he married Sarah Shamailov (1923–1978).
 Her contemporaries, men and women alike, thought that she was a beautiful woman.
-Sergey Izgiyayev dedicated her many lyric poems.
+Izgiyayev dedicated many lyric poems to her.

-From 1940 to 1946 Sergey Izgiyayev was in the military, where he continued to write and publish in the military press.
-After demobilization, Izgiyayev went to school and graduated from a Pedagogical College while working at the local radio station.
-In 1947, Sergey Izgiyayev participated in the first congress for young writers in Dagestan.
+From 1940 to 1946, Sergey Izgiyayev was in the military, where he continued to write and publish in the military press.
+After demobilization, Izgiyayev went to school and graduated from a pedagogical college while working at the local radio station.
+In 1947, Sergey Izgiyayev participated in the first congress for young writers in Soviet Dagestan.
 In the early 1960s, he earned his MA in education.
-From 1961 he served as the chairman of a collective farm (kolkhoz), and was the head of the department of culture of Derbent District Executive Committee, among other leadership positions.
+From 1961, he served as the chairman of a collective farm (kolkhoz), and was the head of the department of culture of Derbent District Executive Committee, among other leadership positions.
 In 1963, Sergey Izgiyayev was accepted to the Union of Soviet Writers.

 In addition to poetry, Sergey Izgiyayev wrote stage plays for the Judeo-Tat Theatre.

-He translated poems and plays from Russian, Avar, Azerbaijani, and other languages into his native Mountain Jew’s language, Juhuri.
-He also translated the libretto of Uzeyir Hajibeyov's opera Layla and Majnun, and poems by Mikhail Lermontov, Suleyman Stalsky, Gamzat Tsadasa, Rasul Gamzatov and other poets.
-His second major work in translation involved a poem in Avar called (Juhuri:«Буьлуьнде астарегьо».
-1968.) – High Stars written by a national Dagestani poet Rasul Gamzatov.
+He translated poems and plays from Russian, Avar, Azerbaijani, and other languages into his native Mountain Jews' language, Juhuri.
+He also translated the libretto of Uzeyir Hajibeyov's opera Layla and Majnun, and poems by Mikhail Lermontov, Suleyman Stalsky, Gamzat Tsadasa, Rasul Gamzatov, and others.
+His second major work in translation involved High Stars (1968), a poem in Avar by Rasul Gamzatov, which is translated as "Bylynde astaeho" (Буьлуьнде астарегьо) in Juhuri.
 Izgiyayev's son David commented on this in an article:

-"My father was friends with Rasul Gamzatov, who repeatedly visited my father at a party, but I particularly remember his visit with Murat Kazhlaev (composer of Dagestan), to finalize the book to print…"
+"My father was friends with Rasul Gamzatov, who repeatedly visited my father at a party, but I particularly remember his visit with Murat Kazhlaev (Dagestani composer), to finalize the book to print…"

 About thirty of Sergey Izgiyayev's poems became songs.
 David, his son, wrote:

-"Daddy's songs, especially Gyulboor, are still sung by people in Russia, Israel, America and Europe…"
+"Daddy's songs, especially Gyulboor, are still sung by people in Russia, Israel, America, and Europe…"

-Many Dagestani composers such as Baba Guliyev, Djumshud Ashurov and Yuno Avshalumov wrote music based on poetry written by Sergey Izgiyayev.
+Many Dagestani composers such as Baba Guliyev, Djumshud Ashurov, and Yuno Avshalumov wrote music based on poetry written by Sergey Izgiyayev.

 Izgiyayev dedicated many poems to his wife Sarah, one of them was To the beloved that written by him while still the groom.
-A poem Daughter Sveta he dedicated to his youngest daughter.
+The poem Daughter Sveta is dedicated to his youngest daughter.

 Izgiyayev died on 27 July 1972 and was buried at the Jewish cemetery in Derbent.

 Family

 The eldest son Rashi (1947–2009) died in Derbent.
-The other children Leah (Lisa), David, Ruspo (Rosa), Svetlana and grandchildren live in Israel.
+The other children Leah (Lisa), David, Ruspo (Rosa), Svetlana, and grandchildren live in Israel.